neuronsimulator/nrn/README.md

 NEURON is a simulator for models of neurons and networks of neuron.
 See [http://neuron.yale.edu](http://neuron.yale.edu) for installers, source code, documentation, tutorials, announcements of courses and conferences, and a discussion forum.

+This comment represents a dummy commit to introduce a tag.

 ## Installing NEURON

 NEURON provides binary installers for Linux, Mac and Windows platforms.
 You can find the latest